jamestkpoon/coco_2d_generator/README.md

     "layering": {
-      "min_count": min objects per output image (int), "max_count": max objects per output image (int), "allow_multiple_instances_of_same_category": used as replace kwarg in np.random.choice for selecting categories to draw from (boolean, "visibility_threshold": visibility ratio threshold of each object for the final image to be valid (float), "failed_attempt_limit": cap of random object placement iterations (int) }
+      "min_count": min objects per output image (int), "max_count": max objects per output image (int), "allow_multiple_instances_of_same_category": used as replace kwarg in np.random.choice for selecting categories to draw from (boolean), "visibility_threshold": visibility ratio threshold of each object for the final image to be valid (float), "failed_attempt_limit": cap of random object placement iterations (int) }